Film Friendly Resources

 Whether you’re an employee responding to a filming enquiry or a member of a committee or community group wishing to learn more about the legal requirements of managing filming events in your area, we have tools and resources to help you out.

 Victorian Film Friendly Guide

-These resources have been developed to help provide local councils and public agencies with practical information on how to respond to film requests and process applications.
+These resources have been developed to support the Filming Approval Act 2014 and to help provide local councils and public agencies with practical information on how to respond to film requests and process applications.

 - Standard film permit application form

 - Standard webpage content

 - Filming in Victoria: A Public Agency Handbook